nrfconnect/sdk-nrf/applications/nrf5340_audio/unicast_server/README.rst

 See :ref:`nrf53_audio_app_configuration` and :ref:`nrf53_audio_app_fota` for configuration options common to all nRF5340 Audio applications.

-For information about how to configure applications in the |NCS|, see :ref:`modifying`.
+For information about how to configure applications in the |NCS|, see :ref:`configure_application`.

 .. _nrf53_audio_unicast_server_app_building: